SAP CPI/Boomi Integration for New Hires and Rehires from third party non-SAP Recruitment System to SuccessFactors (SF) Employee Central (EC)

 You have to write the logic in middleware to populate such fields (obviously if those required fields are not coming from sender)

-3) Will the Position to JobInfo Sync be triggered via API call?
+3) Will the Position to JobInfo Sync be triggered via Position API call?

-5) If we get an error while calling a ODATA API how can we fix it?
+6) If we get an error while calling a ODATA API, how can we fix it?